El Nino emerges, raising fears over food prices

 "The influence of El Nino on Chinese crops will help postpone frost in northern China at the later part of the autumn months, which will be beneficial for crops," said Tu Xuan, an analyst at Shanghai JC Intelligence Co.
 Ltd.

-Elsewhere, the phenomenon raises the chances of favourable planting conditions in South America for corn and soy.
+Elsewhere, the phenomenon raises the chances of favorable planting conditions in South America for corn and soy.

 "There may be areas that are adversely affected, but no two El Nino are the same.
 It is certainly a risk but it doesn't mean that we are going to have a disaster," said Luke Mathews, a commodities strategist at the Commonwealth Bank of Australia.